Most user stories become museum pieces once work starts. Here's what changes when they stay alive.

 Living stories matter most after shipping – when context, decisions, and real usage start to diverge.

-Atono keeps stories connected to what changed, what shipped, what’s live, and how customers are actually using the feature.
-That’s what makes them a reliable system of record as you scale.
+Atono keeps stories connected to what changed, what shipped, what's live, and how customers are actually using the feature.
+That's what makes them a reliable system of record as you scale – and what makes everything built on top of them, including AI story writing, actually accurate.

 Teams of 25 or fewer can start free at atono.io.